 - Each resident owns their mobile home and is responsible for its upkeep.
-Most homes for sale vary in price from $50,000 to $160,000.
-The cost of the home DOES NOT include the Member Buy-In (Share) price.
+Homes for sale in Lake Region vary in price with today’s fluctuating real estate market, The cost of the home DOES NOT include the Member Buy-In (Share) price.

 - You may choose to bring in a new mobile-home, either to a vacant lot or you may purchase and pull out an older home and replace it with a new one.
 Some conditions and restrictions apply.
 Check with manufacturers to determine the cost of purchasing a brand new home.

-- We have about 25 non-membership properties at LRV with no $35,000 investment.
-The maintenance/rental fees for these properties is $536 per month.
+- We have about 20 non-membership properties at LRV with no $35,000 investment.
+The maintenance/rental fees for these properties is $579-$620 per month.
 These homeowners are not voting members of the community.
 However, a Share ($35,000) may be purchased if the homeowner so chooses.
-By becoming share holders, the monthly fee will be reduced to the shareholder rate.
+By becoming shareholders, the monthly fee will be reduced to the shareholder rate.